pierre-rouleau/pel/doc/pel-manual.rst

 PEL provides several commands that control important aspect of Emacs
 behaviour:

-- Independent customization for terminal/TTY and graphics mode,
+- `Independent customization for terminal/TTY and graphics mode`_,
-- PEL fast-startup mode,
+- `PEL fast-startup mode`_,
-- Emacs package quickstart.
+- `Emacs package quickstart`_.

 They are described in the following sub-sections and in the `Customization PDF`_.

+.. _Independent customization for terminal/TTY and graphics mode:  `Independent Customization for Terminal and Graphics Modes`_
+.. _PEL fast-startup mode:     `Normal Startup and Fast Startup Modes`_
+.. _Emacs package quickstart:  `Package Quickstart Mode for Emacs 27 and later`_

 Independent Customization for Terminal and Graphics Modes